notnullgames/parlerviddownloader/README.md

 python3 getbycity.py "Portland, Oregon"
 ```

-I don't have any abbreviations for states, so you may have to look in videos.csv to figure out the format, for exmaple this is Washington DC:
+I don't have any abbreviations for states, so you may have to look in the database to figure out the name format, for exmaple this is Washington DC:

 ```
-python3 getbycity.py "Washington, District of Columbia"
+python3 getbycity.py "Washington, DC"
 ```